magento/devdocs/src/guides/v2.4/install-gde/composer.md

 ## Command summary {#instgde-cli-summary}
 {% include install/cli_help-commands.md %}

 The following table summarizes the available commands.
-Commands are shown in summary form only; for more information about a command, click the link in the Command column.
+Commands are shown in summary form only.
+For more information about a command, click the link in the Command column.

 |Command|Description|Prerequisites|
 |--- |--- |--- |